samuraictf/gatekeeper/unbuffer/README.md

 ## example

 Normally, processes which detect that `stdin` is a pipe do processing in batch mode.
-In the example below, Python does not actually print the data
+In the example below, Python does not actually execute the `print` command until `stdin` closes.

 ```sh
 $ (echo "print 'python'"; sleep 1; echo bash>&2; sleep 1;) | python
 bash
 python
 ```

+Here, it executes the `print` command immediately.

 ```sh
 $ (echo "print 'python'"; sleep 1; echo bash>&2; sleep 1;) | ./unbuffer python